Difference Between Maximum XAUUSD Leverage Set by the Broker and Used XAUUSD Trading Leverage

 In these 3 cases you can see that even though the set is 100:1

-In gold trading the security is referred to as margin.
-This is the capital that you deposit with your online broker.
+In gold trading the security is known as margin.
+This is the capital you deposit with your broker.

-When trading, if you as a trader have $1,000 and use leverage ratio 100:1 and buy one standard contract/lot for $100,000 then your margin on this trade is the $1000 in your trading account, this is the money that you will lose out if your open trade position goes against you, the other amount $99,000 that's borrowed, they'll close out the open gold trades mechanically once your $1,000 has been taken out by the market.
+When trading if you have $1,000 & use option 100:1 & buy 1 standard lot for $100,000 your margin on this transaction is the $1000 dollars in your account, this is the money that you will lose if your open trade goes against you the other $99,000 that is borrowed, they will close the open gold trades automatically once your $1,000 has been taken by the xauusd market.

-If you have a 50% requirement at this level before automatically closing your gold holdings, then your trade positions will be closed when your account balance reaches $500.
+For 50% requirement of this level before closing your xauusd trades automatically, then your trades will be closed once your trading balance gets to $500

-Most brokers do not set 100% requisite, but there are those which do set 100% aren't appropriate for you at all, select those set 50 % or 20 % margin requirements, in fact, those xauusd brokers that set their margin requirement at 20% are among some of the best since because of the likely hood they stop out-out your trade position is reduced and minimized just as is displayed and shown in the above example illustration.
+Most brokers do not set 100% requirement, but there are those that set 100% are not suitable for you at all, select those set 50% or 20% margin requirements, in fact, those xauusd brokers which set their margin requirement at 20% are some of the best because the likely hood they close-out your trade is reduced as displayed in the example above.

-To know about this level that is calculated by your platform automatically/mechanically - MT4 Software will show this as "Gold Margin Requirement", This will be shown as a % the higher the % the less ikely your positions are to get closed out.
+To know about this level which is calculated by your trading platform automatically - MetaTrader 4 Gold Trading Platform will display this as "Gold Margin Requirement", This will be displayed as a percent the higher the percentage the less likely your trades are to get closed.

 For Example if